bjpeixoto/fantasypunk/01-basic-rules.md

 When you start the game, determine what those items are: something you wield, wear, fear, seek and hide.

-Hold: Each item in your baggage starts with 0 weight.
+Hold: Each item in your baggage starts with 0 Weight.

 When you rely on your baggage, add 1 Weight to the item you relied on.